paviad/mandarin-blueprint-prop-customizer/readme.md

 ### From Chrome Web Store (Recommended)
 Install the latest stable version directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/canpihhofonencamgdapaeedbmailndn?utm_source=item-share-cb).

+### From Release
+1. Download the latest release ZIP from the [Releases page](https://github.com/aviadp/mbcust/releases).
+2. Unzip the downloaded file `mandarin-blueprint-prop-customizer.zip` to a folder on your computer.
+3. Go to `chrome://extensions/` in your browser.
+4. Enable "Developer mode" (top right).
+5. Click "Load unpacked" and select the folder where you extracted the ZIP.

 ### From Source (Development)
 1. Clone or download this repository.
 2. Run `npm install` to install dependencies.